lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 ### Algorithm Agility

-This purpose indicates the referenced certificate's purpose is to provide algorithm agility; i.e. the two certificates will use different cryptographic algorithms.
-The two certificates SHOULD be equivalent except for cryptographic algorithm; i.e. identifiers and key usages SHOULD match.
+This purpose indicates the referenced certificate's purpose is to provide algorithm agility; i.e. the two certificates will use different cryptographic algorithms for the same key operations.
+The two certificates SHOULD be equivalent except for cryptographic algorithm; i.e. the key usages SHOULD match.

 ### Redundancy

 This purpose indicates the referenced certificate's purpose is to provide operational redundancy.

+// TODO: Joe to provide more text

 ### Dual Usage